 The responsibility of a program administrator will be to define, document, and have approved by the Executive Board the details of his/her program.
 The responsibilities of the administrator are defined by the Executive Board and are required to be included in the program details.

+The State Referee Committee, a 501(3)(c ), corporation is charged with the administration of the US Soccer Referee Program in New Hampshire.
+The State Referee Administrator and State Youth Referee Administrator, are appointed by the NHSA State President in accordance with US Soccer Policy 531.
+The NH State Referee Committee follows all policies and procedures of US Soccer and the US Soccer National Referee Committee.
+All meetings of NH State Referee Committee are open meetings to any member of a US Soccer Member Organization.

 No program shall be in conflict with rules and policy set forth by the Association or any national body with which the Association is affiliated.

-Program administrators may propose rules and regulations to the Executive Board or appropriate Rules and Regulation Committee but does not have the authority to make or change rules.
+Program administrators may propose rules and regulations to the Executive Board or appropriate Rules and Regulation Committee but do not have the authority to make or change rules.

 Committees